 More information and support

 to work together to help put a stop to bullying.

 Bullying.
 NoWay! is the joint Australian Education Authorities website.

 - safe places for all students, including lesbian, gay, bisexual, transgender and intersex (LGBTI) students

-Courage to Care offers mobile exhibitions and programs are available to all Victorian schools.
+Courage to Care mobile exhibitions and programs are available to all Victorian schools free of charge.

 VEOHRC can provide information regarding discrimination in education.